Restricted Use Pesticide Usage: West Kauaʻi

 2. Usage Near Coastal Areas Threatens Aquatic Life

-• Heavy usage occurs directly adjacent to coastal areas.
-Pesticide run-off from plantation era ditches on the Mānā Plain run through agrochemical fields and drain directly out into the ocean.
+Heavy usage occurs directly adjacent to coastal areas.
+Pesticide runoff from plantation-era ditches on the Mānā Plain flows through agrochemical fields and drains directly into the ocean.

-• From 2019-2021 between 13 to 16 active ingredients/RUPʻs were used in West Kauaʻi, all are considered toxic to aquatic species.
+From 2019–2021, between 13 to 16 active ingredients/RUPs were used in West Kauaʻi, all of which are considered toxic to aquatic species.

 3. Massive Fumigant Use Near Schools